 National Farriers Week is a celebratory week dedicated to the restless men and women that care for and maintain the hooves of our lovely horses.
 It is celebrated annually in the second week of July.
-This year we celebrate the farries from 5-11th of July.
+This year we celebrate the farriers from the 4th-10th of July.
 This week is aimed at horse owners giving thanks to these specialists in horse hoof care.

 The History of National Farriers Week

 Farriers are animal experts who work with horses, donkeys, and other equines.
 They help horses transition from their natural environment back to human care by developing better shoeing techniques or setting up a horseshoeing routine that is practical for human-owned horses.

 This week is National Farriers Week.
 Every year, this week is here to celebrate the farrier job and all of the hard work they do for animals across the country.
 During National Farriers Week, it is important to not only thank the farriers but also educate people about what they can do for their horses.

 National Farriers Week was founded in 2009 by one of the leading farrier organizations out there: The American Association of Professional Farriers (AAPF).
 The AAPF was founded in 1981 and is dedicated to the continuing education of farriers.